 - Suspension or termination of the supply of essential goods and services, the moratorium lasts till the corporate debtor is in CIRP

-- Verification and Analysis of Claims: At this stage, interim resolution professional will summon and verify the claims made the creditors and also classify them.
-After that, within 30 days of acceptance into CIRP, will form a Committee of Creditors (COC) which comprises of all the financial creditors of the corporate debtor.
+Step 3: Verification and Analysis of Claims: At this stage, an interim resolution professional will summon and verify the claims made by the creditors and also classify them.
+After that, within 30 days of acceptance into CIRP, will form a Committee of Creditors (COC) which comprises all the financial creditors of the corporate debtor.

-- Appointment of Resolution Professional: Within seven days of the forming the committee, the COC will have to either resolve to appoint the interim resolution professional as a resolution professional or to replace the interim resolution professional by another resolution professional.
+Step 4: Appointment of Resolution Professional: Within seven days of the forming the committee, the COC will have to either resolve to appoint the interim resolution professional as a resolution professional or to replace the interim resolution professional by another resolution professional.

-- Approval of the “Resolution Plan”: A resolution plan for the revival of the company must be approved within 180 days from the commencement of CIRP by creditors.
+Step 5: Approval of the “Resolution Plan”: A resolution plan for the revival of the company must be approved within 180 days from the commencement of CIRP by creditors.
 The NCLT can extend this period by another 90 days.
-Any person, management, the creditors or a third party can propose such a plan.
-Resolution professional is responsible to ensure that the plan meets the criteria set out in Insolvency and Bankruptcy Code, 2016.
+Any person, management, creditors or a third party can propose such a plan.
+The resolution professional is responsible to ensure that the plan meets the criteria set out in Insolvency and Bankruptcy Code, 2016.

-- If a plan is approved within this period and sanctioned by NCLT: The approved resolution plan becomes binding on the corporate debtor and its employees, members, creditors, guarantors and other stakeholder involved in the resolution plan.
+- If a plan is approved within this period and sanctioned by NCLT: The approved resolution plan becomes binding on the corporate debtor and its employees, members, creditors, guarantors and other stakeholders involved in the resolution plan.
 It is the duty if the resolution professional to obtain all necessary approvals required under any law for the time being in force within one-year from the date of approval by adjudicating authority.